General (scope, time limits)

 [24] Practice-based observation by CPR, January 2025.

-[18] In addition to CPR, JRS also expressed this concern when providing information for the AIDA report.
-In the context of the right of reply of the authorities to the 2024 draft AIDA report (22 August 2025), AIMA affirmed that in response to a significant increase in applications for international protection registered from February 2024 onwards, the authorities temporarily conducted interviews using a ‘simplified script tailored to specific cases.’
+[25] In August 2025, AIMA affirmed that in response to a significant increase in applications for international protection registered from February 2024 onwards, the authorities temporarily conducted interviews using a ‘simplified script tailored to specific cases.’
 According to AIMA, as standard case processing was reinstated during the second half of 2024, interviews were conducted in accordance with regular protocols.
-Interview templates were reviewed in July 2024 and subsequently reviewed and validated by EUAA.
-In September 2024, AIMA staff began interview techniques training provided by EUAA.

 [26] In some cases, applicants in such situations have also reported not being provided adequate food in the meantime.

-[21] In addition to CPR, JRS also expressed this concern when providing information for the AIDA report.
-In the context of the right of reply of the authorities to the 2024 draft AIDA report (22 August 2025), AIMA affirms that throughout the asylum procedure applicants are consistently asked to indicate the language they communicate and/or understand, so as to ensure that proceedings are conducted in that language.
+[28] In August 2025, AIMA affirmed that throughout the asylum procedure applicants are consistently asked to indicate the language they communicate and/or understand, so as to ensure that proceedings are conducted in that language.
 CPR maintains that it has identified worrying practices pertaining to inappropriate language/absence of interpretation in 2024, particularly in the first half of the year, which is consistent with a time when applications were being subject to ‘temporarily accelerated procedures’, as conceded by the Agency, and at a time when interviews were conducted in the same day of the presentation of the asylum application.
-This concern was not only expressed by CPR.
 Cases identified by CPR were consistently reported by the organisation to AIMA.

-[22] In the context of the right of reply of the authorities to the 2024 draft AIDA report (22 August 2025), AIMA affirms it has demonstrated openness and availability to receive supporting evidence throughout the asylum procedure.
+[29] In August 2025, AIMA affirmed it has demonstrated openness and availability to receive supporting evidence throughout the asylum procedure.
 While practices pertaining to the refusal to receive evidentiary elements eased during the second half of 2024, and as stated, CPR observed that this occurred during the first semester of the year, which is consistent with a time when applications were being subject to ‘temporarily accelerated procedures’, as conceded by the Agency.

-[23] In the context of the right of reply of the authorities to the 2024 draft AIDA report (22 August 2025), AIMA affirms that applicants are consistently informed of their right to receive legal assistance and of their right to reply to the interview transcript/report.
-As thoroughly explained throughout the report, the ‘temporarily accelerated procedures’ adopted by the Agency, particularly during the first half of 2024, were done so to the detriment of imperative procedural guarantees, namely these two rights, as it is shown by the fact that many cases were interviewed and notified of a decision in the same day of the presentation of the asylum application.
+[30] In August 2025, AIMA affirmed that applicants are consistently informed of their right to receive legal assistance and of their right to reply to the interview transcript/report.
+As thoroughly explained in the 2024 update of the AIDA report, the ‘temporarily accelerated procedures’ adopted by the Agency, particularly during the first half of 2024, were done so to the detriment of imperative procedural guarantees, namely these two rights, as it is shown by the fact that many cases were interviewed and notified of a decision in the same day of the presentation of the asylum application.

 [32] Article 119(3) Administrative Procedure Code.